 Most manufacturers quote the U-value of their glazing units (defined as Ug) rather than the whole unit’s (Uw) energy efficiency.
 Besides the glazing however you have to consider the insulation of the window frame (defined as Uf) as well as thermal bridges at the glass edge and in the connecting area window to wall.

 “The Uw value refers to the whole window and is a true indication of the energy efficiency of a window or door unit – so this is what you should look for when comparing window & door products”

 Thanks to the energy-saving triple-pane technology and the innovative special SOLAR+ coating, climate protection windows from Internorm achieve optimal solar gains and guarantee maximum thermal insulation.
-This reduces the emissions of CO2 and SO2, widely reckoned to contribute to global warming.
+This reduces the emissions of CO2, widely reckoned to contribute to global warming.

 INSULATING GAP BETWEEN PANES

 With Internorm windows & doors, heating costs are saved through precious metal coatings that are applied in a wafer-thin layer to the surface of the glass and ‘noble gases’ in the gaps between the inner and outer panes.
 The noble gases used are argon and krypton.
 They have a much lower heat conductivity than air and thus also reduce the heat loss to the outside.